Thorpe Park defends Halloween asylum attraction

 Paul Jenkins, its chief executive officer, said: "While some people clearly feel very strongly about this, opinion has been mixed.

-"While of course there's nothing wrong with a bit of Halloween fun, explicit references to 'patients' crosses a line and reinforces damaging stereotypes about mental illness."'Not universally representative'
+"While of course there's nothing wrong with a bit of Halloween fun, explicit references to 'patients' crosses a line and reinforces damaging stereotypes about mental illness."

 In September, supermarket chains Tesco and Asda withdrew two Halloween outfits after they were criticised for stigmatising people with mental health issues.